 If you find your turnover rate is too high, it might be time to consider an onboarding software.
 With Dominion’s onboarding, you can make sure you give a positive first impression from the word “go” by allowing your new hire to complete all their employment documents online from the comfort of their homes before they even start.
 This includes all their W4 and I9 information, direct deposit set up, and any training videos or documents you might require.
 By having all of this paperwork completed before their start date, you can focus on Onboarding the new hire properly and ensure they’re not overwhelmed right from day one.

 These are just a few examples of how you can provide a smooth transition from candidate to employee.
 Consider your past experiences with previous jobs and use what worked (and what didn’t work) as reference points for setting up your personal Onboarding process that will help your company achieve new hire success.
 I promise that the results will speak for themselves.
-Also, if you're interested in viewing a demo of Dominion's Onboarding software, click the link below.
+Also, if you're interested in viewing a demo of Dominion's Onboarding software, click below.